limikael/wprecord/README.md

 ## Using WpRecord

 In order to use WpRecord, we create a class that extends the `WpRecord` class.
 In our class, we need to implement the static method `initialize`, which tells WpRecord the structure of the underlying database table.
 Remember, each class corresponds to a database table.
-From the `initialize` method, we make calls to the static method `field` to tell WpRecord which fields our database table has.
+From the `initialize` method, we make calls to the static method `field` to tell WpRecord which fields our database table should have.
 Let's do this for the Person object used above:

 ```php
 class Person extends WpRecord {